axcosta/threephasesharplib/README.md

 A demo of library with a Critical Care Unit model is included as demonstration of library features.

-Look also at the Documentation on how to use it.
+Look also at the Wiki on how to use it.

 Feel free to write me at axcosta@gmail.com for any inquiries.